Achintha9533/Pattern-Recognition/README.md

 cd Pattern-Recognition

 Create and activate a virtual environment (recommended):
+On macOS/Linux:

 python -m venv venv
-# On Windows:
-# .\venv\Scripts\activate
-# On macOS/Linux:
 source venv/bin/activate

+On Windows:

+python -m venv venv
+.\venv\Scripts\activate

 Install dependencies:
 All required Python packages are listed in requirements.txt.
 With your virtual environment activated, install them using pip:

 pip install -r requirements.txt

-(Note: The torch package installation might be specific to your CUDA version if you have a GPU.
-The requirements.txt will typically provide a CPU-only version by default or a specific CUDA version if frozen from a CUDA environment.
-Refer to PyTorch's official installation guide for GPU-specific instructions if needed.)
+Note on PyTorch: The requirements.txt will install the CPU version of PyTorch by default (or a specific CUDA version if frozen from a CUDA environment).
+If you have a CUDA-enabled GPU and wish to utilize it, please refer to the official PyTorch installation guide for the exact command that matches your CUDA version.

 Data Setup:
 This project requires a Lung CT DICOM dataset.
 The code is configured to expect patient subfolders named QIN LUNG CT 1 through QIN LUNG CT 47.